jgerschler/python-kinect/README.md

 # python-kinect
-assorted projects using the pykinect2 module
+assorted simple projects using the pykinect2 module